Skip to content

 Compound cost of a daily coffee habit.

-Calculate the long-term cost of a daily coffee habit if the money were invested instead.
-Enter daily cost and return for an instant result.
+Multi-decade cost of a daily coffee habit if the money were invested instead, given daily spend and assumed annual return.

 What this tool does